 Shocopen wagon door springs (24) are designed to fix behind the solebar for shock absorbing opens.
 There are locating points on the chassis but note that the springs should coincide with the bang plates on doors which may not be as per the drawing I used to set the locating points.
-The Parkside Shocopen I have is way out from the drawing in an Illustrated History of BR Wagons Volume 1 which I used as is the Bachmann body.
 Fold the ends, bend to shape and align appropriately.